inmindos/thinking-flaws/Placebo effect.md

 title: "Placebo effect"
 tags: ["cognitive-bias","cbias-need-meaning","cbias-meaning-from-stereotypes"]
 source: "https://en.wikipedia.org/wiki/Placebo"
+excerpt: "An inert pill can cure health issues if the patient believes that it will."
 ---

 An inert pill can cure health issues if the patient believes that it will.